furry-world/Kepler-Technologies/game_n_wave/commander.md

 K6 can control this memory through Commander in either single-dot width or six-dot width.

 ### Single-dot width
-By writing the X coordinate to register E, Y coordinate to register F, and value `!00` to register G of K6, Commander will initiate a single dot write.
-It will halt K6 for a single cycle to modify its internal display memory by performing a NOT operation on the specified dot.
-This has the effect of inverting the specified dot.
+By writing the X coordinate to register E, Y coordinate to register F, and value `!00` or `!03` to register G of K6, Commander will initiate a single dot write.
+It will halt K6 for a single cycle to modify its internal display memory by setting the specified dot's value to on (if writing `!00`) or off (if writing `!03`).
+Dots that are on will appear darker than dots that are off.

 ### Six-dot width
 By writing the dot data to register D, X coordinate to register E, Y coordinate to register F, and value `!01` to register G of K6, Commander will initiate a six dot write.
 It will halt K6 for a single cycle to modify its internal display memory by setting the six consecutive dots to values specified in register D.